 SFunctions.
 In Simulink one can extend the set of predefined block types via the concept of SFunction.
-In order to define a custom block, one first needs to implement the block routine in either Matlab, C or Fortran.
+In order to define custom a block, one first needs to implement the block routine in either Matlab, C or Fortran.
 Once the transfer function is implemented, the block is then wrapped with a mask that makes it look like any other block.
-The purpose of defining a mask is to encapsulate the block routine, and to provide an I/O interface representing the input(s) and the output(s) of the computation, respectively.
+The purpose of defining a mask is to encapsulate the block routine and to provide I/O interface which represents the input(s) into the computation and the output(s) of the same.
 In our use cases, the SFunctions are either stateless or the internal state is constant, that is, it does not change during execution.
-Due to this, all the SFunction blocks are treated as feedthrough ones.
+Due to this, all the SFunction blocks are treated as feedthrough.